Twaish/IT-XRD1-A25-Mobile-AR/blogposts/VR/3 Terminator - Third Milestone.md

 The projectiles are simple capsules with a custom texture.

 ## Robot pathing (nav mesh) ✓
-Dan
+Dan Alexander

-To avoid making the robot simply pass through walls directly towards the player, we can create a pathing environment (nav mesh).
+To avoid making the robot try to simply pass through walls directly towards the player, we create a pathing environment (nav mesh).
 This was easy to implement as you simply had to add a Nav Mesh Surface component to the environment and make it target a certain layer for it to compute it.

 There was an issue with the robots walking through certain walls which was fixed by assigning the wall the layer used for baking the nav mesh pathing environment.

+The robots are assigned to be the nav agents and therefore no longer use transform to move, but the nav mesh.
+Though there was a problem with making the robots retreat when the player came too close using nav mesh so that is the only part of their movement that still uses transform on the enemies and force them back.

+Though logic wise this does make somewhat sense as they can still not go through objects but might back into them, and this does somewhat mimic a person blindly moving backwards as they do.

 ## Points for slicing ✓